 - Buddies with Year 5 classes

-Y3 are the VIPs (Very Independent People) and to help foster this independence they have two key responsibilities.
+In Year 3 we foster children’s independence, and they have two key responsibilities.
 These are being a Fruit Buddy and a Lunch Buddy.
 As a Fruit Buddy they are responsible for selling fruit in the KS2 playground at break time.
 As a Lunch Buddy they are expected to help the younger children and the adult supervisors in the hall.
 The children particularly enjoy being Fruit Buddies as it brings them in contact with the older children in KS2 and gives them a sense of importance.

 Our main topics in Y3 include Ancient Egypt, Weather Around the World, and Our Local Area.
 We also get the fantastic opportunity to observe baby chicks hatching in the classroom.
 We look after them for a few days afterwards and the children get a lot pleasure out of watching them grow and being able to handle them.

 During Y3 we also get to go on lots of exciting trips including The British Museum, where there is an excellent collection of Ancient Egyptian artefacts.
 The children also enjoy visiting the British Dental Museum and the Planetarium.

 Children and staff particularly like being in the Y3 because it offers lots of new experiences, including being in a different playground and having swimming lessons.